 Alumni Association Board of Directors Award Recipients

-On May 30, 2015, nine Skidmore alumni will be recognized during Reunion Weekend at the Alumni Association Recognition Ceremony for their professional and life achievements and contributions to the College (featured below).
-They were selected by the Alumni Awards Committee, which began considering nominations in the fall and met in early February to make their selections.
+On June 2, 2018, a group of Skidmore alumni were recognized during Reunion Weekend at the Alumni Association Recognition Ceremony for their professional and life achievements and contributions to the College (featured below).
+They are selected by the Alumni Awards Committee, which considers nominations in the fall and meets in early February each year to make their selections.